liflab/beepbeep-3-book/pre-markdown/core/README.md

     The event is: true
     The event is: false

 The input and output arity of the `ApplyFunction` matches that of the `Function` object given as its argument.
 Hence, a binary function will result in a binary processor.
-For example, the following code example computes the pairwise addition of numbers from two streams:
+For instance, the following code example computes the pairwise addition of numbers from two streams:

 {@snipm functions/FunctionBinary.java}{/}

 The reader may notice that this example is very similar to one we saw in the previous chapter.
 The difference lies in the fact that the original example used a special processor called `Adder` to perform the addition.
-Here, we use a generic `ApplyFunction` processor, to which the addition function is passed as a parameter.
+Here, a generic `ApplyFunction` processor is used, to which the addition function is passed as a parameter.
 This difference is important: in the original case, there was no easy way to replace the addition by some other operation --apart from finding another purpose-built processor to do it.
 In the present case, changing the operation to some other binary function on numbers simply amounts to changing the function object given to `ApplyFunction`.

 Function processors can be chained to perform more complex calculations, as is illustrated by the following code fragment:

 {@snipm functions/FunctionChain.java}{/}

-Here, we create three sources of numbers; events from the first two are added, and the result is multiplied by the event at the corresponding position in the third stream.
-The schema of such a program becomes more interesting:
+Here, three sources of numbers are created; events from the first two are added, and the result is multiplied by the event at the corresponding position in the third stream.
+The diagram of such a program becomes more interesting:

 {@img doc-files/functions/FunctionChain.png}{Chaining function processors.}{.6}